What Credit Karma’s chance of approval means for you

 Nobody likes feeling rejected, but there’s more to it than that.

-Applying for a credit card usually results in the card issuer making a hard inquiry on your credit, which could lower your credit scores by a few points and stay on your credit reports for up to three years.
+Applying for a credit card usually results in the card issuer making a hard inquiry on your credit report, which could lower your credit scores temporarily.

 Of course, you want to be approved when you apply for a card.
-But what you don’t want is multiple applications resulting in too many hard inquiries clogging up your credit reports.
-So it’s important to understand your chances of being approved for a particular card before applying.
-That’s where Credit Karma Approval Odds can help.
+But what you don’t want is multiple applications resulting in too many hard inquiries in a short period of time (generally six months).
+Multiple hard searches in a short period could lead lenders and credit card providers to consider you a higher-risk customer, as it suggests you may be short on cash or getting ready to rack up a lot of debt.
+So consider spreading out your applications.
+So it’s important to better understand your chances of being approved for a particular card before applying.
+That’s where Credit Karma chance of approval could help.

-When you’re logged into Credit Karma and searching for a new credit card, you might see notes about your approval odds near a card’s image.
+When you’re logged into Credit Karma and searching for a new credit card, you might see notes about your approval chances near a card’s image.

-Scroll over the Approval Odds tab, and you’ll see a pop-up message that explains how Credit Karma determines your unique Approval Odds.
+Scroll over the chance of approval button to filter offers in this way.
+For more information, click on the ‘i’ and you’ll see a pop-up message that explains how Credit Karma determines your chance of approval.

-If you’re looking for a new credit card, these Approval Odds can certainly help you when you’re evaluating which one is the best fit for you.
+If you’re looking for a new credit card, these chances can certainly help you when you’re evaluating which one is the best fit for you.

-Even if your Approval Odds are “Excellent,” “Good” or “Very Good,” remember that the issuer — not Credit Karma — always has the final say in whether you’ll actually be approved.
+Even if your chances of approval are “Excellent,” “Good” or “Very Good,” remember that the issuer — not Credit Karma — always has the final say in whether you’ll actually be approved.

 Though this determination is based on member data, it’s not a guarantee that you’ll be approved.
 Everyone’s credit situation is unique, so there’s simply no way to make a perfect comparison between our members’ profiles.

-Some things a bank may take into account when deciding whether to approve your application include …
+Some things a lender may take into account when deciding whether to approve your application include …

 • Your percentage of on-time payments